-HISTORY IN S5 AND S6: AIMS The following aims are common to all courses in S5/S6: - To foster an appreciation of history and historical heritage. - To develop an enquiring and questioning attitude of mind. - To develop empathy for people in other circumstances. - To prepare for life and citizenship in modern society. - To experience a learning process involving both individual study and interaction with others - To acquire knowledge and understanding of historical events and concepts. - To increase awareness of historical issues and differing interpretations. - To develop the ability to evaluate evidence and make informed judgements. - To develop communication skills.
+HISTORY IN S5 AND S6:

+AIMS The following aims are common to all courses in S5/S6: - To foster an appreciation of history and historical heritage. - To develop an enquiring and questioning attitude of mind. - To develop empathy for people in other circumstances. - To prepare for life and citizenship in modern society. - To experience a learning process involving both individual study and interaction with others - To acquire knowledge and understanding of historical events and concepts. - To increase awareness of historical issues and differing interpretations. - To develop the ability to evaluate evidence and make informed judgements. - To develop communication skills.

 HOMEWORK There are three elements in the homework programme for pupils in S5/S6: - Written work, which might involve note-taking, completion of questions based on historical sources or essay writing. - Revision and preparation for formal unit assessments. - Research and preparation for the Extended Essay (Higher) or Dissertation (Advanced Higher).
 CAREER INFORMATION History is very useful for a number of Higher Education courses, including Law, Politics, Economics, Archaeology, Architecture and Fine Art.
 It is also relevant if considering a career in Journalism, Broadcasting, Education, Public Relations, Local Government, Town Planning, Publishing, Librarianship, Social Work or the Civil Service.
 HISTORY HIGHER Entry Requirement National 5 award in History or in another Social Studies subject SYLLABUS SUMMARY Unit 1 - Historical Study: British Britain 1851 - 1951 A study of the development of the United Kingdom into a modern democracy and the development of the role of the state in the welfare of its citizens - The growth of democracy from 1851; Movement for women's suffrage to 1928; Poverty and the Liberal Government 1906 - 1914; The Labour Government 1945 - 1951 and the welfare state.
-Unit 2 - Historical Study: European and World Growth of Nationalism in Europe 1815 - 1939 A study of the growth of 19th Century nationalism and the development of 20th Century extreme nationalism in Italy and Germany - The growth in nationalism; Obstacles to unification in Germany; the rise of Fascism in Italy; Nature of Fascism and impact of Fascist rule on society Unit 3 - Historical Study: Scottish Migration and Empire 1830-1939 A study of the reasons for the migration of Scots within Scotland and overseas between 1830 and 1939 and the impact of Scottish migration upon cultures and countries overseas.
+Unit 2 - Historical Study: European and World Growth of Nationalism in Europe 1815 - 1939 A study of the growth of 19th Century nationalism and the development of 20th Century extreme nationalism in Italy and Germany - The growth in nationalism; Obstacles to unification in Germany; the rise of Fascism in Italy 1919-39; Nature of Fascism and impact of Fascist rule on society Unit 3 - Historical Study: Scottish Migration and Empire 1830-1939 A study of the reasons for the migration of Scots within Scotland and overseas between 1830 and 1939 and the impact of Scottish migration upon cultures and countries overseas.
 The unit also examines the causes and impact of migration into Scotland of different groups, and their impact on Scottish society.
-EXTERNAL ASSESSMENT The external exam at the end of the course will consist of 2 papers.
+ASSESSMENT The Assignment is an essay planned and prepared by the learners and written up in a 1.5 hour slot and is externally marked out of 30.
+It is worth 27% of the final award.
+The external exam at the end of the course will consist of 2 papers.
 Paper 1 is worth 44 marks and will be two 45-minute essays (1hr 30 mins) and Paper 2 will be four source questions on the Scottish history unit and this will also last 1hr 30 mins.
 Paper 2 is worth 36 marks.
 From a choice of questions, students have to write 2 essays - one relating to unit 1 of the course, and the other relating to unit 2.
 The questions for Unit 3 will be based on sources.
-HISTORY ADVANCED HIGHER Entry Requirement A-C Pass in Higher History SYLLABUS SUMMARY The field of study is Germany: From Democracy to Dictatorship, 1918-1939 A study of the changing nature of political authority in Germany - The Weimar Republic from military defeat in 1918 through economic and political instability to the relative stability of the 1920s; the Great Depression and the threat to democracy; the rise of Nazism and the collapse of Weimar.; the Nazi consolidation of power; Nazi economic policy; Nazi social and racial policies; the impact of Nazi foreign policy and resistance to Nazism from ordinary Germans.
-ASSESSMENT To gain the course award, the student must pass the internal unit assessments, as well as the external assessment.
-Part of the assessment for the unit will require students to produce a sustained argument in response to a specific historical issue.
-Through their essays, students have to apply their knowledge and demonstrate their understanding of historical events as well as analyse and evaluate historical events.
-Part of the assessment will also consist of a series of questions based on historical sources.
-Answers will require both recalled knowledge and information selected from the sources.
-EXTERNAL ASSESSMENT During the course students have to plan, research and prepare an Assignment (dissertation) on a topic which relates to the content of the course.
-The dissertation should be more than mere narrative and should be no more than 4,400 words, excluding footnotes and bibliography.
-The Assignment will be marked out of 50.
-The external exam at the end of the course will consist of 1 paper of three hours duration.
-In part 1 of the exam, from a choice of questions, students have to write 2 essays.
-Each will be marked out of 25.
-In Part 2 of the exam, students will answer questions based on historical sources and answers will be marked out of a total of 40.
-ST X careers using modern studies police banking politics marketing community work welfare rights trade union work broadcasting and media law teaching economics journalism social work administration management charity work sociology fundraising civil service anthropology social sciences clerical work local government information/advice work
+M ST careers using modern studies police banking politics marketing community work welfare rights trade union work broadcasting and media law teaching economics journalism social work administration management charity work sociology fundraising civil service anthropology social sciences clerical work local government information/advice work find out more of planitplus.net XSQA gateway